bwang63/EnKF_3D_github/README.md

     mkdir(kfparams.matfilesdir)
 end
 ```
-And the out and matfiles directories will be created by the code if they don't exist.
+And the `out` and `matfiles` directories will be created by the code if they don't exist.

-## Case 1.
-To start a new data assimilation run in the same cluster
+## To start a new data assimilation run
+We have setup a twin experiment in an idealized channel that experiences the wind-driven upwelling.
+The twin experiment consists of a reference model run which is referred to as the **truth**, a **free** model run with the biased wind forcing and biological parameters, and an ensemble based **DA** model run which assimilates the synthetic observations from the **truth**.
+In our **DA** model run, we have two assimilation steps.
+In the first step, we assimilate the physical observations (i.e., sea surface height, sea surface temperature, and in-situ profiles of temperature) to update both physical and biological model state variables (i.e., temperature and NO3).
+In the second step, we assimilate the biological observations (i.e., surface chlorophyll and in-situ profiles of NO3) to update only biological model state variables (i.e., chlorophyll, phytoplankton, zooplankton, and NO3)

+### Step 1: Register at the ROMS website (www.myroms.org) and download the source code

-### Step 1: Prepare the model input files and save them in the `in` directory
+### Step 2: Prepare the model input files and save them in the `in` directory
 #### 1) The executable file of ROMS (e.g., oceanM or romsM in the latest version of ROMS)
 - Set options <MY_ROOT_DIR> <MY_ROMS_SRC> in the build script (`/in/executable/build.sh`).
 These options will tell the script where the ROMS source code is
 - Set options <FORT> to specify the compiler that will be used, e.g. ifort